Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": On motives, their weights, and various (complexes of) Chow groups

-4. Let $M\in \obj \chower$ and $g\in \dmger(\mgr(P)\lan j\ra,M)$, where $P$ is a connected smooth projective variety (over $k$).
-Assume that the fibre of $g$ (considered as a rational equivalence class of cycles in the corresponding product of smooth projective varieties) over the generic point of $P$ vanishes.
-Then $g$ can be factored through an object of $\chower\lan j+1\ra$.
+\item Let $g\in \dmger(\mgr(V)\lan j\ra,M)$.
+Assume that $V$ is connected and the fibre of $g$ (considered as a rational equivalence class of cycles in the corresponding product of smooth varieties; see assertion \ref{iсru0}) over the generic point of $V$ vanishes (i.e., its image in the group $\chowm_j(M_{k(V)})$ is zero).
+Then the morphism $g$ can be factored through an object of $\chower\lan j+1\ra$.